jlarata/awdev/README.txt

 Hi, im Ariel.
 For this portfolio i'm using 'Hyperspace' template, created by AJ aj@lkn.io | @ajlkn.
 Downloaded from https://html5up.net/ on january 2, 2024.
-Instead of a readme file, ill just copy the author's one bellow.
+Instead of writing a readme file, ill just copy the author's one bellow.

 -----------------------------------------------------------